Costa Book Awards

 The Costa Book Awards were a set of annual literary awards recognising English-language books by writers based in UK and Ireland.
-Originally named the Whitbread Book Awards from 1971 to 2005 after its first sponsor, the Whitbread company, then a brewery and owner of restaurant chains, it was renamed when Costa Coffee, then a subsidiary of Whitbread, took over sponsorship.
+Originally named the Whitbread Book Awards from 1971 to 2005 after its first sponsor, the Whitbread company, then a brewery and owner of pub-restaurant chains, it was renamed when Costa Coffee, then a subsidiary of Whitbread, took over sponsorship.
 The companion Costa Short Story Award was established in 2012.
 Costa Coffee was purchased by the Coca-Cola Company in 2018.
-The awards were abruptly terminated in 2022.
+The awards were discontinued in 2022.

 The awards were given both for high literary merit and for works that were enjoyable reading, and their aim was to convey the enjoyment of reading to the widest possible audience.
-As such, they were considered a more populist literary prize than the Booker Prize, which also limited winners to literature written in the UK and Ireland.
+As such, they were considered a more populist literary prize than the Booker Prize, which also limited winners to literature written in the English language and published in the UK and Ireland.

 Awards were separated into six categories: Biography, Children's Books, First Novel, Novel, Poetry, and Short Story.

 In 1989, there was controversy when the judges first awarded the Best Novel prize to Alexander Stuart's The War Zone, then withdrew the prize prior to the ceremony amid acrimony among the judges, ultimately awarding it to Lindsay Clarke's The Chymical Wedding.

 History

 The 1989 Whitbread Book Award for Best Novel was first awarded to The War Zone by Alexander Stuart.
 However, juror Jane Gardam felt the book was "repellent" and appealed directly to the Whitbread company, arguing that awarding the prize to Stuart's novel would make them into a "laughing stock".
 After ten days, and leaking the story to the press, the other two jurors, David Cook and Val Hennessy, were persuaded to change their minds, and Lindsay Clarke's The Chymical Wedding won the award instead.
 Both Cook and Hennessy found the experience so unpleasant they vowed to never sit in an award jury again.

 The awards were discontinued in 2022, with the 2021 awards being the last ones made.
-Just one month later, the Blue Peter Book Award was also discontinued; this left only two widely recognized awards for UK children's literature (the Waterstones Children's Book Prize and the Kate Greenaway Medal).
+Just one month later, the Blue Peter Book Award was also discontinued; this left only three widely recognized awards for UK children's literature (the Waterstones Children's Book Prize, the Carnegie Medal, and the Kate Greenaway Medal).